brianjbeach/chalice-unit-test/README.md

     unittest.main()
 ```

-Our module includes a new class called **ChaliceTestCase** that inherits from **TestCase**.
+This module includes a new class named **ChaliceTestCase** that inherits from **TestCase**.
 The **startUp** function is called when the test starts.
 This is where we set up our environment.
 I programmatically create a local gateway to host our application.
 This is the equivalent of the **chalice local** command we ran earlier.

-Next I have a single test that submits a GET request to our application and verifies that I receive a expected response.
+Next, I have a single test that submits a GET request to our application and verifies that I receive an expected response.
 This is the equivalent of the **curl** command that we tested earlier.
 You execute the unit test with the **pytest** command.

 ```
 $ pytest